apache/accumulo-website/contributor/consensusBuilding.md

 redirect_from: /governance/consensusBuilding
 ---

-In some cases there is no obvious path to take, or you might be a new community, or a new member of an existing community.
-In these cases people will often need to build consensus by making proposals and eliciting responses.
+In some cases, there is no obvious path to take, or you might be a new community, or a new member of an existing community.
+In these cases, people will often need to build consensus by making proposals and eliciting responses.

 We want to avoid unnecessary discussion and the creation of significant